siennathesane/cfusers/README.md

 Little worker tool that you can run in Cloud Foundry to manage temporary users.
 These could be contractors, visitors, temporary teammates, etc.

 It's super easy to use.
-You just have to prepopulate a CSV file with some basics, then push it along with a manifest, and that's it!
-No more crazy automation, just something nice and simple, easy to use.

 What this does:

-1. Checks to see if it's time to create a user.
+1. Checks to see if it's time to create a temporary user.
-1. Creates a user when it's ready
+1. Creates a temporary user when it's supposed to be created.
+1. Makes sure the temporary user's base org and space structure stay intact.
+1. When a temporary user's time limit has expired, it deletes the temporary user's CF constructs and their user from UAA.

 ### User Instructions